 A marriage relationship in which it is presumed that one spouse owns the other is equally fictitious.
 The same fallacy would appear if a parent or both of them presumed to own their children.
 The child is an owner of himself, from birth.
 The fact that he may not know this, and the fact that he does not have full control of his physical or mental facilities, in no way remove his ownership of himself.

-An adult who is injured in some way, who may be ill or decrepit in old age, is still recognized as an owner of himself and his other properties.
+An adult who is injured in some way, who may be ill or decrepit in old age, is still recognised as an owner of himself and his other properties.
 He may have to be waited upon hand and foot, yet his ownership of himself is not questioned, so long as he lives.
-The same realization should apply to all persons, infants included.
+The same realisation should apply to all persons, infants included.
 I would set down as the fundamental instances of incorrect ownership the ancient practice of possessive marriage, possessive child-parent relationships, and control of the slave obtained in battle or in any other way.

 This idea of owning another person is so prevalent that it is not unusual for employers to think of themselves as the actual owners of their employees and to act accordingly.
-Labor union leaders often act as though they owned their dues-paying members.
+Labour union leaders often act as though they owned their dues-paying members.

 The difficulty here relates to contracts as property.
 For a contract to exist as property, each contracting party has a property interest in specific performance on the part of the opposing contracting party.
 But a property interest in specific performance is not a property interest in the person.
 The employer contracts with an employee for specific performance.
 The employee also contracts with the employer in similar style.
 Each has a property interest in the performance of the other, but neither owns the person of the other.